3YOURMIND/kotti/README.md

    b.
 Title format: `1.2.3: tldr of what's happening`

    c.
+Make sure to select `5.x` as target in the dropdown

+   d.
 Release notes: Follow guidelines of previous releases

-   d.
+   e.
 Click on `Save draft`

 2. Checkout the 5.x branch in the Kotti repository and pull latest changes